What is malrotation?

 What is the prognosis for malrotation?

 Although surgery is required to repair malrotation, most children experience normal growth and development once the condition is treated and corrected.
-The majority of children with malrotation who experienced a volvulus do not have long-term problems if the volvulus was repaired promptly and there was no intestinal damage.
-Consult your baby's physician regarding the specific prognosis for your baby.
+The majority of children with malrotation who experienced a volvulus don’t have long-term problems if the volvulus was repaired promptly and there was no intestinal damage.
+Your medical team will help you understand the specific prognosis for your baby.